-Both fresh lime and jalapeno are used as garnish in line with the Mexican theme.
+Both fresh lime and jalapeno are used as garnish in line with the Mexican theme – a cinco de mayo favorite.
 If we may suggest – ice cubes with bits of the two garnishes are very visually impactful and release the aromas of each in a more controlled manner.

-The proportions of the classic Moscow mule with vodka carry over to the Mexican mule version – 2 parts tequila, 1 part lime juice and 4 parts ginger beer.
+The proportions of the classic Moscow mule with vodka carry over to all mule cocktails and this Mexican mule version in particular.
+Use 2 parts tequila, 1 part lime juice and 4 parts ginger beer.

-For best results use only freshly squeezed lime juice.
-More on the choice of ginger beer and tequila below.
+For best results use only freshly squeezed lime juice with this tequila mule recipe.
+More on the choice of spicy ginger beer and tequila below.

 We love infusing beer cocktails with the fragrance of fresh citrus or the spice of jalapenos and making ice cubes with them is a great strategy to perform such subtle infusions.
 Just like with this IPA Beergarita or this Gose Frozen Strawberry Margarita.